andresgongora/dotfiles-manager/README.md

-**andresgongora's dotfiles** is an ultra simple multi-system dotfiles manager
+**andresgongora's dotfiles-manager** is an ultra simple multi-system dotfiles manager

 Dotfiles are how you personalize and configure your system.
 Be it your bashrc file, where you write your favorite aliases or run scripts, or your